How to Convert a Provisional Patent to a Non-Provisional Application

 Submit Your Application

 After submitting your application, you will receive a filing receipt and an application number.
-Make sure that all supporting documents and drawings are properly attached.
+Make sure all supporting documents and drawings are properly attached before final submission.

 Follow Up with the USPTO

-Once you submit your application, it will undergo examination, a process that can take anywhere from several months to over a year.
-During this time, be prepared to:
+Once you submit your application, it will undergo examination.
+During this stage, you may need to:

-- Respond to Office Actions from the patent examiner, which may include rejections or objections.
+- respond to Office Actions from the patent examiner

-- Amend your claims or specification if necessary.
+- amend claims or the specification if necessary

-Your cooperation and prompt responses will influence both the speed and the outcome of the process.
+Your responsiveness can affect both the speed and the outcome of the process.

 Get in touch with us